Harrisonyoun/homepage/content/authors/admin/_index.md

 title: ''
 ---

-My research focuses on labor economics, health economics, aging, and innovation.
+My research focuses on labor economics, health economics, aging, and Science and innovation.
 I leverage causal inference to address my research questions.
 Previously, I served as a research associate at the National University of Singapore (NUS) for two years, specializing in economics of aging.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}